NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         /* iterate through all the entries, to find the first entry whose attribute value >= value to be inserted.
-             NOTE: the helper function compareAttrs() can be used to compare two Attribute values. */
+             NOTE: the helper function compareAttrs() declared in BlockBuffer.h can be used to compare two Attribute values. */

         if (/*no such entry is found*/) {
             // set blockNum = rChild of (nEntries-1)'th entry of the block